celehs/KESER-i2b2/README.md

 library(KESER.i2b2)
 ```

-If you can’t install it, alternative opntion is to download the repo and
+If you can’t install it, alternative option is to download the repo and
 use `devtools::load_all()` to load the package.

 ``` r